Confession: I don't think I ever had a science related Christmas present growing up. Did you?

 In the past our family have tried Koala Crates from KiwiCo.
 These are the boxes for the youngest children, but they have lots of boxes for older children too.

 They're really great to have something to do once a month.
 We enjoyed them for several months and learnt a lot too.
-In the end we unsubscribed because we just weren't keeping up with the number we were receiving and had so much stuff from them around the house.
+In the end we unsubscribed because we just weren't keeping up with the number we were receiving and had so much stuff from them around the house, but the kids loved them.

 Learn about something different every month